 Two tribes

-Of the two tribes that later came to live on Wind River, members of only one, the Northern Arapaho, signed the .
+Of the two tribes that later came to live on Wind River, members of only one, the Northern Arapaho, signed the Fort Laramie Treaty of 1851.
 But both the Eastern Shoshone and the Northern Arapaho would later be deeply affected by the government’s failure to keep the promises it made.

 The Eastern Shoshone